Banner image by Liz Song

 Elyse Rylander, Founder of Out There Adventures.

-Simone Martin-Newberry, Ambreen Tariq aka @brownpeoplecamping, Lisa Dougherty, Marinel de Jesus, Monserrat Alvarez, Renuka Nagaraj, Rachel Samaniego, Stephanie Harper and Sara Murphy.
+Simone Martin-Newberry, Ambreen Tariq aka @brownpeoplecamping, Lisa Dougherty, Marinel de Jesus, Monserrat Alvarez, Renuka Nagaraj, Rachel Samaniego, and Stephanie Harper.

 Music is by Nihilore, Fles Lit, Mindseye, Portrayal, and Chris Zabriskie via freemusicarchive.org